May 08, 2020 ( last updated : May 09, 2020 )

 Now we’ll insert elements in a linked list by different ways:

-, the append method will insert an element at the end of the linked list.
+append, the append method will insert an element at the end of the linked list.

 For append method, we should consider two kinds of situations: